-This friendly, lovable, and energetic mix creates the Beagador.
-This breed is a Labrador Beagle mix.
-The Beagador is one of the sweetest breeds you’ll find, and they make a great companion and playmate.
+Can’t decide between a Beagle or a Labrador for your next family pet?
+Why not combine them both, and get the best of both worlds!
+The Beagador is a mix between Labrador Retriever and Beagle.
+The Beagador is one of the sweetest breeds you’ll find, and they make a great family companion and playmate.
 They’re kind-hearted, large lap dogs that just want to keep you company and love you forever.

-The Beagle is often referred to as a hound dog.
-They have the expert ability to track scents for miles with their impressive nose.
+The Beagle is considered a a hound dog.
+They have great tracking ability and have an extremely keen nose.
 The Labrador Retriever is a sports dog and is a great hunting companion and kind service dogs.

 Both dogs are quickly trained and mild-tempered, so they are great for first-time dog owners.
 They have very few temperament issues and love families.
 Even if they aren’t specifically trained, both dog breeds will most likely be relaxed enough to not get into too much trouble.

 Beagadors can get large but function fine in smaller spaces as well.
 Due to their relaxed generally behavior, you’ll most likely catch them lounging around the house.
 Could this beautiful cutie be the right fit for you and your family?
 In this guide, we’ll go through the daily lives of the Beagador.